nuejs/nue/packages/www/docs/website-development.md

-# Content-focused apps
+# Website development
-Content-focused apps are websites where the content drives the experience.
-Blogs, documentation sites, marketing pages, company websites, and portfolios all fall into this category.
+Websites are content-driven applications where information comes first.
+Blogs, documentation, marketing pages, company sites, and portfolios all follow this pattern: the content defines the structure, and the design system presents it.

 ## Getting started
-Create a blog template to see how content-focused apps work:
+Let's start with the the simplests of websites:

 ```bash
 nue create blog
 ```

-This generates a complete content-focused structure:
+This generates a content-focused file structure:

 ```
 ├── site.yaml          # global configuration